-Investment Officer(s)

-The City Secretary and Deputy City Secretary are designated by the City Council as Investment Officers of the City responsible for investment decisions and activities.
+Investment Officer(s).
+The City Administrator and City Secretary are designated by the City Council as Investment Officers of the City, responsible for investment decisions and activities.
 Other Investment Officers may be so designated.
 The City may further contract with a registered investment advisor to advise in the management of the City's portfolio.
 No person may engage in an investment of City funds except as provided under the terms of this Policy and supporting procedures.

-All investment officers shall attend at least one training session within 12 months of assuming investment duties and shall attend ten (10) hours of training every two successive fiscal years.
+All Investment Officers shall attend at least one training session consisting of no less than 10 hours within 12 months of assuming investment duties and thereafter shall attend eight (8) hours of training every two successive fiscal years.
 The Council will budget for the training and approve the expenditure.

-Internal Controls
+Internal Controls.
 The City Administration is responsible for establishing and maintaining an internal control structure designed to reasonably assure that assets are protected from loss, theft, or misuse.
 The concept of reasonable assurance recognizes that the cost of a control should not exceed the benefits likely to be derived, and, the valuation of costs and benefits requires ongoing estimates and judgments by management.